Antti Raanta

-Antti Raanta (born 12 May 1989) is a Finnish professional ice hockey goaltender for the Carolina Hurricanes of the National Hockey League (NHL).
+Antti Raanta (born 12 May 1989) is a Finnish professional ice hockey goaltender who currently plays for Lukko in the Finnish Liiga.
+He last played with Genève-Servette HC of the National League (NL).
 Raanta was initially signed by the Chicago Blackhawks as an undrafted player.
-He has also played for the New York Rangers and the Arizona Coyotes.
+He has also played for the New York Rangers, Arizona Coyotes, and Carolina Hurricanes.

 Playing career

 Lukko (2009–2011)

-In March 2008, Raanta signed a three-year-contract with Rauman Lukko of the Finnish Liiga.
+In March 2008, Raanta signed a three-year contract with Rauman Lukko of the Finnish Liiga.
 In 2009, Raanta won bronze in the Lukko U20 team and had the best save percentage in the U20 league.
 He was called up to the Lukko's men's team but had not yet made a Liiga debut.
 He played two games in Mestis when the U20 national team played against each Mestis team.